How to Look Your Best for the Job Interview and Beyond

 Keep Your Attire Neat and Tidy

-Whatever clothing you choose to wear to your job interview, it should also be neat and tidy.
+Whatever clothing you choose to wear to your healthcare interview, it should also be neat and tidy.
 Take the time to iron out the wrinkles and look for loose or missing buttons.
-If you have time and don’t feel comfortable fixing these issues yourself, take your interview clothing to the dry cleaner and ask them to get it ready.
+If you have time and don’t feel comfortable fixing these issues yourself, take your job interview clothing to the dry cleaner and ask them to get it ready.
 It might cost a couple of bucks to take this route but if it helps you make a better impression, it can be worth the expense.

-Try on Your Outfit in Advance
+Try On Your Outfit in Advance

 Once you’ve decided what to wear, don’t just set the outfit aside without trying it on.
 It might have a rip or spot that you forgot about before putting it away.
 If it’s been a while since you’ve worn these clothes, they may no longer fit the same way.
 Trying your job interview clothes on in advance helps avoid these last-minute issues.
 It also gives you the opportunity to see how the outfit makes you feel, such as whether it promotes the confident feelings you want on the big day.